The fundamental theorem of asset pricing, the hedging problem and maximal claims in financial markets with short sales prohibitions: The hedging problem and maximal claims

-Then, $C\equiv 0$ $R^*$-almost surely and $(H\cdot S)$ is an $R^*$-martingale. \end{proof} $V_t$ in \eqref{superrep} is usually used to define the selling price of the claim $f$ at time $t$.
-It represents the minimum cost of super-replication of the claim $f$ at time $t$ (see Proposition 4.1 in \cite{follmerkramkov}).
-The following proposition gives a particular example of a payoff in markets with continuous price processes which cannot be attained with ``martingale strategies". \begin{prop} Suppose that the market consists of a single risky asset with continuous price process $S$.
-Assume further that $S$ is a $P$-local martingale which is not constant $P$-almost surely.
-Then, $f=1_{\{S_T\leq S_0\}}$ does not belong to the space
+Then, $C\equiv0$ $R^*$-almost surely and $(H\cdot S)$ is an $R^*$-martingale. \end{pf} $V_t$ in (\ref{superrep}) is usually used to define the selling price of the claim $f$ at time~$t$.
+It represents the minimum cost of super-replication of the claim $f$ at time $t$; see Proposition 4.1 in \cite{follmerkramkov}.
+We now give an example of a payoff in markets with continuous price processes which cannot be attained with ``martingale strategies.'' \begin{example} Suppose that the market consists of a single risky asset with continuous price process $S$.
+Assume further that $S$ is a $P$-martingale which is not constant $P$-almost surely.
+Then $f=1_{\{ S_T\leq S_0\}}$ does not belong to the space